suryart/ruby_concepts/README.md

 ## Why?
 Who?
 What?

-Because [Object-oriented Programming(OOP)](http://en.wikipedia.org/wiki/Object-oriented_programming) is well known programming paradigm and can be achieved in many languages.
+Because [Object-oriented Programming(OOP)](http://en.wikipedia.org/wiki/Object-oriented_programming) is a well known programming paradigm and can be achieved in many languages.
 [Ruby](https://www.ruby-lang.org/en/) is one them.
 As we all know, everything is an object in [Ruby](https://www.ruby-lang.org/en/).

 [I](https://github.com/suryart), I love learning new stuff, seriously, that's what I do all the time!

-This is just a guide which I(and you could too) find helping and a go-to reference on OOP concepts and implementations in Ruby.
+This is just a guide which I(and you could too) find helful and a go-to reference on OOP concepts and implementations in Ruby.